 From 1995-98, he ran the defense for Miami (Fla.) and won two Big East championships as a member of coach Butch Davis' staff.
 From 1989-94, Miller was the defensive coordinator at Oklahoma State.

 He coordinated the defense at Nevada from 1983-85.
 His defense led the Big Sky in total defense twice as the Wolf Pack won two Big Sky championships during his tenure.

 His first full-time job in collegiate coaching was in 1981, when he coached the secondary at Drake for two seasons.
 Miller got his start in coaching as a graduate assistant at Texas-Arlington in 1978 on coach Elliott's staff.
 He followed that with a stint as a graduate assistant for two seasons (1979-80) at Oklahoma State under coach Johnson.

 Miller, who also coached in the 1991 Blue-Gray Football Classic, is a graduate of Hutchinson (Kan.)
 High School.
 He played two years at Hutchinson Junior College in 1974-75 and then finished his collegiate career playing safety at Texas-Arlington in 1976-77.

-Miller, who earned his bachelor's degree in psychology from Texas-Arlington in 1978, and his wife Lisa have two children.
-Cole (21) is a senior at Michigan State, while Jackson (18) is a walk-on defensive end at Minnesota.
+Miller, who earned his bachelor's degree in psychology from Texas-Arlington in 1978, and his wife Lisa have two grown children, Cole and Jackson.
+Cole recently received his degree in economics and international relations from Michigan State, while Jackson is a student at Michigan State.

 THE MILLER FILE